KangarooDevv/KangarooDevv/README.md

-Some of these languages i am very fluent in. that being said thank you for stopping by :) most of my code will have tutorials as well (some may not)
+Some of these languages i am very fluent in. that being said thank you for stopping by :) most of my code will have tutorials as well (some may not) i am also kind of studying RCE, i find it pretty interesting. i also mess around with pentesting here and there as i have/sell some VPN servers :)